jamillepp/distance_to_mkad/README.md

 ```
 http://localhost:5000/getdistance/getaddress?address=Moscow
 ```
 The 'address' variables accepts string, lat/lng and plus code.
-You can read more aboute here: https://developers.google.com/maps/documentation/geocoding/overview
+You can read more about here: https://developers.google.com/maps/documentation/geocoding/overview

 ### Thats it :)